Hyphaed/greenboost/README.md

 ## 🎮 Gaming with GreenBoost (Alpha/Beta)

-This feature was released in the alpha/beta stage.
-I did not plan to release v2.8 at that time.
+This feature was released in alpha/beta stage.
+I did not plan to release v2.8 that early.
 However, I needed to make some changes to avoid infringing trademarks, which led me to push a "developer version" as the main version.
-"GreenBoost Proton" is a byproduct of GreenBoost and may not work properly at this stage.
-However, GreenBoost already includes this new Vulkan layer and Proton integration.
 Greenboost was made to enhance AI local inference, not to boost gaming.
 Greenboost vulkan layer + Greenboost proton is a byproduct of original greenboost project.

 Starting with version 2.8, GreenBoost can also extend VRAM for games.
 If a game normally hits VRAM limits (causing texture pop-in or crashes), GreenBoost reports a larger memory pool so the game believes it has more memory available to work with.